 pvt is a alias for the pivot table.

-Lets look at an example of SQL PIVOT .
+Lets look at an example of SQL PIVOT.

-First we create a sample table named as ItemDetails , then insert some records into table.
+First, create a sample table named as ItemDetails , then insert some records into table.

 CREATE TABLE ItemDetails (RowId INT, Item VARCHAR(50), ItemQty INT, ItemPurchaseDate DATETIME) INSERT INTO ItemDetails (RowID, Item, ItemQty, ItemPurchaseDate) VALUES (1, 'Scanner',300, '2019-12-01'), (2, 'Scanner',250, '2019-12-10'), (3, 'Scanner',110, '2019-11-12'), (4, 'Scanner',110, '2019-09-19'), (5, 'Scanner',280, '2019-09-25'), (6, 'Scanner',180, '2019-08-15'), (7, 'Scanner',180, '2019-07-08'), (8, 'Pen Drive',360, '2019-12-15'), (9, 'Pen Drive',270, '2019-09-11'), (10, 'Pen Drive',210, '2019-08-22'), (11, 'Pen Drive',190, '2019-08-19'), (12, 'Pen Drive',480, '2019-07-15'), (13, 'Pen Drive',680, '2019-06-25'), (14, 'Pen Drive',120, '2019-06-18'), (15, 'Hard Disk',270, '2019-09-19'), (16, 'Hard Disk',210, '2019-08-12'), (17, 'Hard Disk',190, '2019-08-29'), (18, 'Hard Disk',480, '2019-07-25'), (19, 'Hard Disk',680, '2019-06-15'), (20, 'Hard Disk',120, '2019-06-28')